1981 UEFA Cup final: Summary

 The Olympic Stadium in Amsterdam hosted the second leg of the final.

 Ipswich were able to name an unchanged line up for the second leg of the 1981 UEFA Cup final.
 Both Thijssen and Mariner had responded positively to treatment during the two-week break between the final legs.
 Van der Meer was the only injury problem for AZ '67.

+Arnold Muhren celebrating with supporters after the final whistle.

 The second leg took place at the Olympic Stadium in Amsterdam on 20 May 1981 in front of a crowd of 28,500.
 Ipswich took 6,000 travelling fans to the game.
 Thijssen scored four minutes into the game following a poor clearance of a Gates corner by AZ's Peter Arntz, giving Ipswich a 4–0 aggregate lead.
 Almost immediately AZ struck back: Hovenkamp's long ball into the area to Metgod brought Cooper out to challenge, but Metgod chipped the ball to Austrian striker Welzl whose header made the score 1–1.
 Welzl clipped the post shortly afterwards before a Peters cross was headed home by an unmarked Metgod.
 Wark scored in the 38th minute with a well-struck shot from a corner, before Tol headed in a Jonker pass to make the aggregate score 5–3.
 Cooper made two saves late in the second half which were described by Mike Green writing in the Aberdeen Press and Journal as "superb", including one to deny a Welzl header from 6 yd.
 Jonker scored AZ's fourth of the day with a 25-yard free kick with 16 minutes to go.
 Despite most of the later action taking place in the Ipswich penalty area, the English club held on to win 5–4 on aggregate, and Cooper was named man of the match.

 Mühren, one of two Dutchmen playing for Ipswich, later recalled: "most teams would have given up, but AZ suddenly had wings...
 AZ seemed possessed that night... we really had to give all we had to reach the end, by the skin of our teeth – relieved and happy."
 Robson noted: "it was a little bit of a knife edge and showed we needed those three goals from the home match.
 It was a nervy performance."